Kyaw Moe Tun: 2021 Myanmar coup d'état

 In the 2022 special session of the General Assembly, Tun as Burmese ambassador to the UN, cast his country's vote in favor of Resolution ES-11/1, condemning Russia for its invasion of Ukraine.
 This vote was the opposite stance from the Myanmar military regime, which supports Russia.

+2026 revoking of status

+On September 13th 2026, Myanmar's current government revoked his status as Permanent Representative, alleging that he misused state funds and property.
+The UN's Credentials Committee is due to decide whether or not to allow him to remain in the UN or to accept a regime appointee.

 Personal life

 He is married and has two children.